Search

 7. Student shall complete all program requirements within the maximum time frame of 21 months (84 weeks).

-8. A change in the physical abilities of the student preventing him/her from meeting the program objectives and job duties as required in the nursing profession may lead to a dismissal from the program.
-(See Essential Functions under admissions policy).
+A change in the physical abilities of a student preventing the student from meeting the program objectives as required may lead to a withdrawal from the program.
+Students also have an option of requesting a Leave of Absence (LOA) from the program for up to 180 days.
+(See essential functions under admissions policy).

 Failing a course and waiting for next available course does not meet all the conditions for an Academic/ FSA Approved Leave of Absence.
 Therefore, the student is considered a withdrawal for Student Financial Aid/Title IV purposes only.